c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Lead Inquiry**: Indeed.

 Finally, communications.
-In your statement you refer to the fact that there was a Japanese poster called the "Three Cs" (closed spaces, crowded places and close-contact settings), the merits of which commended themselves to you, and you sent a copy of that poster to the Cabinet Office in mid-June, so not during the lockdown and not "Save the NHS" time, but afterwards.
+In your statement you refer to the fact that there was a Japanese poster called the "Three Cs" (closed spaces, crowded places and :outline:`close-contact` settings), the merits of which commended themselves to you, and you sent a copy of that poster to the Cabinet Office in mid-June, so not during the lockdown and not "Save the NHS" time, but afterwards.

 **Professor Sir Van-Tam**: No, no.

 **Lead Inquiry**: Why did you send a copy of that poster to the Cabinet Office in mid-June?

 **Professor Sir Van-Tam**: Well, I can't remember when I first discovered the existence of the Japanese "Three Cs" concept, but it immediately resonated with me.
 And, you know, all I can say is it resonated with me personally because I felt it would be a way, if we did it right, by which we could coach the public to look at any situation and just, you know, remember three Cs.
 It's pretty simple.
 Literally, is it closed?
 Corollary: and what's the ventilation like?
 Is it crowded?
 Are you putting a lot of people into that closed space?
-And is the purpose of them being there to have close contact with each other?
+And is the purpose of them being there to have :outline:`close contact` with each other?

 And I felt that you could teach people to self-regulate almost and risk manage their own behaviours, their own exposures, if we could kind of make that concept work in the UK.
 And I --